greenfirn/Dashboard/README.md

 rigcloud_dashboard_server.py connects to MQTT Broker, local on windows, raspberry pi, or amazon aws

-python agent runs on rigs to collect stats on demand, accept commands
+rigcloud_agent.py runs on rigs to collect stats on demand, accept commands

 added visual studio project files in repos to make development a little easier